Nivalyx/osu-wiki/wiki/Community/Video_series/lazer_updates/en.md

 ## History

-Documentation of osu!(lazer) updates began in the early days of its development, in the form of blog posts written in [peppy's personal blog](https://blog.ppy.sh/) and the [osu!next Tumblr page](https://www.tumblr.com/osunext).
-However, these changes
+Documentation of osu!(lazer) updates began in the early days of the project in the form of blog posts written at [peppy's personal blog](https://blog.ppy.sh/) and the [osu!next Tumblr page](https://www.tumblr.com/osunext).
+However, these posts were often overlooked by casual users,

 ## List of episodes